WordPress How To: Quick Tips for Gathering Great Post Ideas

 Content creation is challenging for every blog owner, from startups to established, more prominent blogs.
 Consistently creating content good content takes time and a well-thought-out approach.
 Unfortunately, many folks don’t think about getting a system for this.
 However, having that system will make all the difference in the world.

-This is a challenge for any blog owner from those just starting out to established larger blogs alike.
-Creating content, good content, takes time and a well thought out approach.
-If you want to have a blog that gets bookmarked and better yet subscribed to, you have to be exceptionally aware about how everything you read, see or hear can be turned into an interesting blog post.
+The goal is to have a blog that gets bookmarked and, better yet, subscribed to.
+So, naturally, you must be exceptionally aware of how everything related to your business that you read, see, or hear can be turned into an interesting blog post.

-This includes being tapped into industry trends and current events that may have an impact on the use of your product or service or your customers who use them.
+You want to be tapped into industry trends and current events.
+In particular, those that may impact the use of your product, service, or your customers who use them.